aws-samples/apache-rocketmq-on-aws/README.md

 [deployment guide](https://www.amazonaws.cn/solutions/RocketMQ/).

 ##How to use

-###Require you have set up the aws ak/sk using "aws configure"
+####Deploy Steps
 1. clone this repo
+2. use  "aws configure" to setup the aws credential and region
-2. go to scripts directory inside the local repo directory
+3. go to scripts directory inside the local repo directory
-3. run "bash deploy.sh" and enter the parameters needed. it will trigger a cloudformation deploy to your aws account.
+4. run "bash deploy.sh" and enter the parameters needed. it will trigger a cloudformation deploy to your aws account.

+####How to access Apache RocketMQ console
+1. From AWS Console, get the bastion public address and username
+2. Set up a ssh tunnel to the bastion host, similar to this [guide](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html)
+3. From AWS Console, get the Name Server private  ip address, in browser, enter "NAME_SERVER_PRIVATE_IPADDRESS:8080" to access the console.